 Harris’ career as an author began in 1970 with the Richard Baron Press’s publication of Goliath.
 Edited by E.L.
 Doctorow, Goliath is a rumination by Harris on America and his own work as an organizer, written during the last few months before he was sent to prison.
 It was published while he was incarcerated.
 That book was followed by I Shoulda Been Home Yesterday: Twenty Months In Jail For Not Killing Anybody, a memoir about his time in prison, written while he was still on parole and published by Delacourte and Seymore Lawrence in 1976.
 His next book, The Last Scam, grew out of a cover story he wrote for The New York Times Magazine in 1978 recounting his trip into the Mexican state of Oaxaca with a marijuana smuggler.
 Harris’s publisher at Delacourte, Seymore Lawrence, commissioned him to turn that material into a “nonfiction novel” about the smuggling world.
 Edited by Billy Abrahams, The Last Scam came out in 1981.

-Harris followed that in short order with Dreams Die Hard: Three Men’s Journey Through the Sixties, a tragic story built around the 1980 murder of former Congressman Allard Lowenstein by former civil rights and anti war activist Dennis Sweeney.
+Harris followed that in short order with Dreams Die Hard: Three Men’s Journey Through the Sixties, a tragic story built around the 1980 murder of former Congressman Allard Lowenstein by former civil rights and anti-war activist Dennis Sweeney.
 Harris had been close to both men at Stanford and in his days as an organizer.
 After investigating the murder for The New York Times Magazine, he expanded his account into a book exploring the Sixties through the lens of this murder after the decade was long since over.
 Under the direction of editor Joyce Engleson, St. Martin’s Press published it in 1982.
-Dreams Die Hard was then optioned for a mini series by CBS.
+Dreams Die Hard was then optioned for a miniseries by CBS.
 Harris spent a year producing the first draft of a script, but CBS dropped the project.
-Dreams Die Hard is still used in collegiate history classes.
+Dreams Die Hard was reissued in paperback in 1993 is still used in collegiate history classes.

 David Harris’s career as a writer reached maturity in 1983 when he teamed up with his agent, Kathy Robbins and The Robbins Office.
-Close friends, they are still working together twenty five years later.
-The first contract Robbins found for him was a three book deal with Bantam Books and its publisher, Linda Grey.
+The first contract Robbins found for him was a three-book deal with Bantam Books and its publisher, Linda Grey.
 The first of those books was The League: The Rise and Decline of the NFL, an investigative account of the inner workings of the ownership circle of the National Football League and the conflict between the Commissioner and the clubs over who would control the most lucrative entertainment enterprise in the history of American sport.
 Publishers Weekly named The League one of 1986’s ten best nonfiction books and it is still the definitive source on the business of the NFL.

 He then went to work on another book for Bantam, The Last Stand: The War between Wall Street and Main Street Over California’s Ancient Redwoods, recounting the takeover of a northern California lumber company by a Wall Street raider fueled by junk bonds and chronicling the legal and environmental conflict that takeover set off.
 In the middle of his research for that project, however, his wife Lacey was diagnosed with breast cancer.
 When that cancer metastasized a little more than a year later, Harris stopped working on The Last Stand and spent the next year nursing her through a series of intense and demanding procedures to try and keep the cancer at bay.
 Those efforts ended with her death in January of 1993.
 Harris returned to The Last Stand,only to be again derailed by a bout with Post Traumatic Stress Disorder that kept him from working for another year.
 By then Linda Grey had left Bantam and the company, now under new ownership, dropped his contract.
 After a long search for a publisher, the book was finally taken up by Times Books and its editor, Steve Wasserman.
 The Last Stand was published in 1995, almost a decade since one of Harris’s books had last been in the stores.

-In his most recent book, Harris returned to the subject of professional football.
+In a break from geopolitics, Harris next returned to the subject of professional football.
 The Genius: How Bill Walsh Reinvented Football and Created an NFL Dynasty was written for Mark Tavani and Bob Loomis at Random House.
 It is a biography of the most seminal figure in the game’s Super Bowl era, tracking Bill Walsh’s decade as President, General Manager, and Head Coach of the San Francisco Forty Niners.
 Constructed out of a series of interviews over the last year of Walsh’s life—with Walsh, his players, associates, friends, and loved ones—it was published in time for football season, 2008.